dfinity/response-verification/examples/http-certification/custom-assets/README.md

 }
 ```

-The next function to look at is another reusable function to certify an asset with a specific encoding.
+Next is a reusable function to certify an asset with a specific encoding.
 This function will check for a file with an additional file extension matching the requested encoding in the statically included asset directory.

 For example, when certifying `index.html` with `gzip` encoding, this function will check for `index.html.gzip`.
 If the encoded asset exists, then it is certified using a procedure similar to the previously defined `certify_asset_response` function.
 The primary difference in this function is where the encoded asset response is stored.